rear/rear.github.com/development/index.md

     $ git checkout master
     $ git branch -D fix-4-issue-999

+If you want to keep a fork, see also [this article](https://2buntu.com/articles/1459/keeping-your-forked-repo-synced-with-the-upstream-source/) for an illustrated guide to keep your forked repo in sync.

 ### Sponsoring
 We have a list of missing features that were requested but never got to a point